JobJob/RickTracy.jl/README.md

 Example use cases:
 * debugging
 * logging
-* easily recording the progression of values for all variables of interest, e.g. in simulation code
+* easily recording the progression of values for variables of interest, e.g. in simulation code

 Basic usage: